kyelewis/hello-fresh/README.md

 }
 ```

-### 3. Create the import map.
+## 3. Create the import map.

-What is an import map?
-It's a json file that allows a mapping from an import
-name to a file or URL.

 Remember that deno doesn't have a node_modules to resolve from.

-Historically in
-deno, packages have either directly included URLS, or used a `deps.ts` file to
+Historically in deno, packages have either directly included URLs in the source,
-put all dependencies in the one place for use.
+or used a `deps.ts` file to put all dependencies in the one place for use.

-Fresh uses the import maps feature in deno to resolve imports, for example, turn
+Fresh's template uses the import maps feature in deno to resolve imports, for
-something like `import { r } from "preact"` into
+example, turn something like `import { r } from "preact"` into
 `import { r } from  "https://esm.sh/preact@10.8.1"`.

 You'll notice multiple imports here: "preact" matches `from "preact"` but not
 `from "preact/..."`, so we need two for these cases.

+I'm not sure if you can just use a `deps.ts` instead of the import map.

 References: https://deno.land/manual/linking_to_external_code/import_maps WICG
 import maps proposal: https://github.com/WICG/import-maps importmap.json